hyperfiddle/hyperfiddle/README.md

 ## What does the code look like?

-See this example gist: [Clojure namespace browser in Hyperfiddle — gist](https://gist.github.com/dustingetz/b2a7a5a7af0feed17de5eb73e0444e28)
+See this example gist: [Clojure namespace browser in Hyperfiddle](https://gist.github.com/dustingetz/b2a7a5a7af0feed17de5eb73e0444e28)

 ## Getting Started